-If you have been injured in a bicycle accident, here are a few steps that can be taken to protect both your health and the strength of any potential bicycle injury claim you may have:
+If you have been injured in a bicycle accident, here are a few steps that you can take to protect both your health and the strength of any potential bicycle injury claim you may have:

-- Contact 911 as soon as possible.
-The shocking nature of these incidents can cause victims to take irrational actions such as moving when injured or refusing medical treatment.
-All parties should remain as calm as possible to lessen the risk of further injury.
+- Call 911 as soon as possible.
+The shocking nature of these incidents can cause victims to act irrationally.
+They may move when injured or refuse medical treatment.
+All parties should remain calm and stay in a safe spot to lessen the risk of further injury.

-- If the bicycle accident involved a motor vehicle, get the other party’s insurance information, insurance policy number, driver’s license, license plate number, and any other information that may be relevant.
+- If the bicycle accident involved a motor vehicle, obtain the other party’s insurance information, insurance policy number, driver’s license, license plate number, and any other information that may be relevant.

 - Avoid signing anything before speaking to your attorney.
-Insurance companies are interesting in settling claims quickly and cheaply.
-If an offer seems too good to be true, it probably is.
-Documents offered by insurance companies can take advantage of traumatized or injured victims.
-These documents will often waive rights and offer low compensation to unknowing victims.
+Insurance companies are interested in settling claims quickly and cheaply; if an offer seems too good to be true, it probably is.
+Documents offered by insurance companies can take advantage of traumatized or injured victims through complicated wording that often waives rights and offers low compensation to unsuspecting victims.

-- See a doctor, regardless of symptoms.
-Victims may feel fine in the immediate aftermath, only to have symptoms of injuries present later.
-By seeing a physician, you can be assured one way or another.
-Many brain, spinal cord, back, and other nervous system related injuries are not obvious to the victim at the time of injury.
-This also strengthens your case, as seeing a doctor weeks or months later can be too late to prove the accident was the cause of your injury.
+- Seek medical attention even in the absence of symptoms.
+Victims may feel fine in the immediate aftermath, only to have symptoms appear later.
+Many brain, spinal cord, back, and other nervous system injuries are not obvious to the victim at the time of injury.
+Seeing a doctor immediately can also build proof that your injuries were directly caused by the accident.

-Some of the most common causes of bicycles accidents causing serious injury are:
+Some of the most common causes of bicycles accidents that result in serious injury are:

 - Crossing the roadway

 - Riding against the flow of traffic

 - Riding adjacent to the roadway on a shoulder or median